-Before your appointment, write a list of answers for the following questions:
+Before your appointment, make a list of the following:

 - Your symptoms and when they began.

-- Key personal information, including whether you've ever injured your knee or had knee surgery and what type of exercise or sports you engage in.
+- Key personal information, including whether you've ever injured your knee or had knee surgery and what type of exercise or sports you play.